lukas-krecan/ShedLock/README.md

 If a task is being executed on one node, it acquires a lock which prevents execution of the same task from another node (or thread).
 Please note, that **if one task is already being executed on one node, execution on other nodes does not wait, it is simply skipped**.

-Currently, Spring scheduled tasks coordinated through Mongo, JDBC database, Redis or ZooKeeper are supported.
+Currently, Spring scheduled tasks coordinated through Mongo, JDBC database, Redis, Hazelcast or ZooKeeper are supported.
 More scheduling and coordination mechanisms and expected in the future.

 Feedback and pull-requests welcome!

-## ShedLock is not a distributed scheduler
+#### ShedLock is not a distributed scheduler
 Please note that ShedLock is not and will never be full-fledged scheduler, it's just a lock.
 If you need a distributed scheduler, please use another project.
 ShedLock is designed to be used in situations where you have scheduled tasks that are not ready to be executed in parallel, but can be safely executed repeatedly.
 For example if the task is fetching records from a database, processing them and marking them as processed at the end without